-If we have certain bacteria in our system, in our stomach – now is that a problem or not?
-Well, the bacteria in the stomach itself is not so much a problem.
-The problem is how do we feel.
-Some bacteria in our stomach actually help us to digest.
+For example, if we have certain bacteria in our digestive system, is that a problem or not?
+The bacteria in our stomach may not be so much a problem.
+Some bacteria actually help us to digest.
 With these bacteria in our stomach, we feel pretty good; we feel healthy.
-If there are other bacteria in our stomach – in other circumstances, even with the same bacteria – we feel sick.
-So the problem is not so much the bacteria themselves.
-The problem is how they make us feel – in other words, our experience of the bacteria.
+However, with other circumstances, with differing bacteria or even with the same bacteria, we can feel sick.
+The problem is how we feel, and not so much the bacteria themselves.
+In other words, the problem is our experience of the bacteria.

 The Suffering of Suffering

 More specifically, Buddha spoke about three different types of suffering.
 Firstly, we have the “suffering of suffering,” or, in other words, the problem of suffering.
 This is the obvious type of suffering and unhappiness that we’re all familiar with, such as when we are injured, sick or when a loved one leaves us or dies.
 This includes pain, depression and all these sorts of things.
 It’s quite obvious that this is something that we would not like to continue when we experience it.

 Then, the second type of problem or suffering is called the “suffering of change.”
 This is much more subtle, and not so easy to recognize or accept.
 It is our experience of ordinary happiness.

 When we read or hear that Buddhism says happiness is actually suffering, that becomes really very difficult to understand.
 Does that mean that we are supposed to be miserable all the time?
 Or that there is something wrong with feeling happy, and we should feel guilty if we’re feeling it?
 Is Buddhism saying that we shouldn’t enjoy anything anymore and all pleasures are sinful?
 No, Buddhism is not saying this at all.
 Therefore, we need to examine more closely what Buddha was actually teaching.